ralphjsmit/filament/docs/10-testing/04-testing-schemas.md

 title: Testing schemas
 ---

-## Introduction

-All examples in this guide will be written using [Pest](https://pestphp.com).
-To use Pest's Livewire plugin for testing, you can follow the installation instructions in the Pest documentation on plugins: [Livewire plugin for Pest](https://pestphp.com/docs/plugins#livewire).
-However, you can easily adapt this to PHPUnit, mostly by switching out the `livewire()` function from Pest with the `Livewire::test()` method.

-Since Filament schemas work on Livewire components, you can use the [Livewire testing helpers](https://livewire.laravel.com/docs/testing).
-However, we have custom testing helpers that you can use with forms:

 ## Filling a form in a test

 To fill a form with data, pass the data to `fillForm()`: